Millville, New Jersey: Primary and secondary

-Millville Senior High School with 887 students in grades 11–12; Thunderbolt Academy is a partnership between Millville Public Schools and Camelot Education.
+Millville Senior High School with a total 1,638 students in grades 9-12;

+Thunderbolt Academy is a partnership between Millville Public Schools and Camelot Education.
 Camelot offers an alternative setting for students facing behavioral, emotional or academic challenges.

 The district has high school sending/receiving relationships with Commercial Township, Lawrence Township and Maurice River Township.
 Students from Woodbine had attended the district's high school programs until a July 2013 ruling by the New Jersey Department of Transportation under which Woodbine students would start attending Middle Township High School as of September 2014, while Woodbine students who had already started attendance in Millville would be allowed to graduate.

 As part of a project $137 million project begun in 2019 and funded by the New Jersey Schools Development Authority, Millville Senior High School has undergone a project that will add 82000 sqft of space, which will allow all high school students to attend high school in a single building; when complete, the phased high school expansion project will add 230000 sqft of new space at the high school, as well as extensive renovations to existing facilities in the building.
 Starting in the 1960s, grades 9–10 have been served in Memorial High School and grades 9–12 at Millville Senior High School.

 Facing a deficit of $3 million for the 2017–2018 school year, the district closed R.D.
 Wood Elementary School in order to generate $1.8 million in savings.

-Students are also eligible to attend Cumberland County Technology Education Center in Millville, serving students from the entire county in its full-time technical training programs, which are offered without charge to students who are county residents.
+Students are also eligible to attend Cumberland County Technical Education Center in Millville, serving students from the entire county in its full-time technical training programs, which are offered without charge to students who are county residents.

 St. Mary Magdalen School was a Catholic school serving children in grades K–8 operating under the auspices of the Roman Catholic Diocese of Camden.
 The school opened in 1882 with an enrollment of 45 students.
 Former Camden Bishop Joseph Galante announced in January 2012 that the school would close in June due to poor finances resulting from a declining student body.
 Bishop Schad School in Vineland and St. Mary Regional School in East Vineland are nearby.
-Additionally As of 2020 Bishop McHugh Regional School in Dennis Township in Cape May County takes students from Millville.
+Additionally As of 2020 Bishop McHugh Regional School in Dennis Township in Cape May County accepts students from Millville.

 Sacred Heart High School was in nearby Vineland until its 2013 closure.
 St. Joseph High School in Hammonton was the closest Catholic high school.
 However that school closed in 2020.